 The first hypothesis of this study is that the innovation development strategy (X1) has a positive and significant effect on Business Success (Y).
-The results of data processing obtained a t-value on the influence of innovation development strategy (X1) on Business Success (Y) in Table 4.21 of 7.980> 1.645 and a p-value of 0.000 < 0.050.
-Thus, the first hypothesis of this study is accepted.
-This means that statistically, the innovation development strategy (X1) has a positive and significant effect on the tested Business Success (Y).
+The results of data processing obtained a t-value on the influence of innovation development strategy (X1) on Business Success (Y) in Table 4.21 of 7.980> 1.645, and a p-value of 0.000 < 0.050.
+Thus, it can be concluded that the first hypothesis of this study is accepted.
+This means that statistically the innovation development strategy (X1) has a positive and significant effect on the tested Business Success (Y).

-H2 The Influence of Innovation Development Strategy (X1) on Digital Marketing Literacy (Z) The second hypothesis of this study is that the innovation development strategy (X1) has a positive and significant effect on Digital Marketing Literacy (Z).
-The results of data processing obtained a t-value on the influence of the innovation development strategy (X1) on Digital Marketing Literacy (Z) in Table 4.21 of 6,458>1,645 and a p-value of 0.000<0.050.
-Thus, the hypothesis of these two studies is accepted.
-This means that statistically, the innovation development strategy (X1) has a positive and significant effect on the tested Digital Marketing Literacy (Z).
+H2 The Influence of Innovation Development Strategy (X1) on Digital Marketing Literacy (Z)

+The second hypothesis of this study is that the innovation development strategy (X1) has a positive and significant effect on Digital Marketing Literacy (Z).
+The results of data processing obtained a t-value on the influence of the innovation development strategy (X1) on Digital Marketing Literacy (Z) in Table 4.21 of 6,458>1,645, and a p-value of 0.000<0.050.
+Thus, it can be concluded that the hypothesis of these two studies is accepted.
+This means that statistically the innovation development strategy (X1) has a positive and significant effect on Digital Marketing Literacy (Z) tested.
 H3 The Influence of Technological Advancement (X2) on Business Success (Y)

 The third hypothesis of this study is that technological advancement (X2) has a positive and significant effect on Business Success (Y).
-The results of data processing obtained a t-value on the influence of technological progress (X2) on Business Success (Y) in Table 4.21 of 8.681> 1.645 and a p-value of 0.000< 0.050.
-Thus, the three hypotheses of this study are accepted.
-This means that statistically, technological progress (X2) positively and significantly affects the tested Business Success (Y).
+The results of data processing obtained a t-value on the influence of technological progress (X2) on Business Success (Y) in Table 4.21 of 8.681 > 1.645, and a p-value of 0.000 < 0.050.
+Thus, it can be concluded that the three hypotheses of this study are accepted.
+This means that statistically technological progress (X2) has a positive and significant effect on the tested Business Success (Y).